A Story of Passion, Compassion, and Engineering Innovation

-The DynAccess story began before the company was founded, when Joachim Grenestedt, a mechanical engineering professor at Lehigh University, wanted to help one of his former students who had lost the use of his legs to paralysis in a serious mountain biking accident.
+The DynAccess story began before the company was founded, when Joachim Grenestedt, a mechanical engineering professor, wanted to help one of his former students who had lost the use of his legs to paralysis in a serious mountain biking accident.
 An avid skier, Joachim urged the young man to join him on the mountain.

 “I thought it would be good for him to get out in the fresh mountain air and do something fun and challenging.
 I had come across adaptive ski programs and love what they do,” he said.

 Upon accompanying him to an adaptive ski program in upstate New York, Joachim was appalled to see how many of the monoskis used by paraplegics were broken, and he noticed many design flaws.

 He set out to design a better monoski and recruited mechanical technician Bill Maroun to collaborate with him.
 Key to the process was Joachim’s education and expertise in designing, manufacturing and operating advanced vehicles including boats, race cars and aircraft.
 Integral also was a connection with Penske Racing Shocks.

 “Paraplegic skiers can’t use their legs to absorb bumps, so the ski has to do the work,” said Joachim.
 “Penske designs the best performing shock absorbers, hands down.”
 In collaboration with Penske, a custom shock for the new monoski was developed.

 After extensive research, discussions with adaptive ski racers and several interim designs, the team produced a new monoski that was lighter, easier to turn, and more durable.
 Getting on and off the lift was much easier.
 It was also more customizable and could be dialed in to fit any skier.
 The ski was subsequently gifted to the student.